bensadeh/circumflex/README.md

 </pre>

 ## Installation
 `circumflex` is written in Go.
-Simply:
+Clone the repo and run:

     $ go install